saphanaacademy/generator-saphanaacademy-mta/README.md

 cd <projectName>
 make docker-push
 ```
-If you prefer, you can issue the build & push commands manually (see the generated <projectName>/Makefile) or create a CI/CD pipeline.
+If you prefer, you can issue the build & push commands manually (see the generated <projectName>/Makefile) or use a CI/CD pipeline.

 To deploy your new project to SAP BTP, Kyma runtime:
 ```bash
 cd <projectName>
 make helm-deploy
 ```
-If you prefer, you can issue the helm commands manually (see the generated <projectName>/Makefile) or create a CI/CD pipeline.
+If you prefer, you can issue the helm commands manually (see the generated <projectName>/Makefile) or use a CI/CD pipeline.

 To undeploy your new project from SAP BTP, Kyma runtime:
 ```bash